Vajram-And-RaviVajram-And-Ravi

 Gandhi, through his earlier localised movements such as Champaran, Kheda and Ahmedabad, had already gained popularity and was able to attract the masses throughout the country.
 Thus transitioning to a new era of nationwide movement and mass politics.

-Non-Cooperation Movement Causes
+Causes of Non-Cooperation Movement

 The causes of the Non-Cooperation Movement were multifaceted.
 The impact of the First World War, the Rowlatt Act, the Jallianwala Bagh Massacre, and the Montagu-Chelmsford Reforms provided the immediate context for the movement.